Should SME choose global or regional translation agency?

 What are the differences between a regional translation agency and a global translation agency?
-Answering this question will give you a clear solution for your choice of a translation agency which has never been an easy task for any companies, especially a small and medium enterprise who is planning to enter a new market.
+Answering this question will give you a clear solution for your choice of a translation agency which has never been an easy task for any companies, especially a small and medium enterprise that is planning to enter a new market.

 In today’s post, we will compare a regional translation agency with a global one and help you decide which one you should corporate with.